 Since licensure requirements differ slightly from state to state, the required course sequence may not fulfill all educational licensure requirements for every state.
 Given this, it is the student's responsibility to determine the licensure requirements for the state through which he or she desires to become licensed and to determine whether or not the required course sequence meets those requirements.
-The College of Social and Behavioral Sciences may be able to offer electives to students in order to meet licensure requirements not met by the required course sequence; however, students must work in conjunction with the Director of Curriculum and Dean and have their expressed permission in order to enroll in electives for the purpose of meeting licensure requirements.
+The College of Social and Behavioral Sciences may be able to offer electives to students in order to meet licensure requirements not met by the required course sequence; however, students must work in conjunction with the Director of Psy.D.
+Academic Services and Director of Psy.D. and have their expressed permission in order to enroll in electives for the purpose of meeting licensure requirements.